-Clinical faculty is responsible for making provisions to ensure protection of student records against invasion of privacy according to clinical facility policy.
+Clinical staff is responsible for making provisions to ensure protection of student records against invasion of privacy according to clinical facility policy.
 These records include: student directory information, Clinical Evaluation Tools (PTA MACS), anecdotal notes, CI/student conferences, ACCE/CI conferences.
 CCCEs and Cls are reminded that it is their responsibility to keep student information confidential.

-At the discretion of certain clinical sites, the student may be required to provide physical documentation to said clinical sites prior to the start of the clinical experience.
+At the discretion of certain clinical sites, the student may be required to provide physical documentation to said clinical sites before starting the clinical experience.
 The Program Director/ACCE will provide direction regarding the submission of documents and time frames.